Wednesday, September 1 - Monday, September 6, 2021

 Welcome Week Registration is an online inventory to help introduce you to your Welcome Week schedule.
 Throughout the inventory, you will be asked a series of questions about your preferences for specific events during Welcome Week.
 Your responses will allow us to create the personalized schedule that you will receive at Welcome Week Check-in.

-Welcome Week Registration will become available in mid-July.
+Check your email for your personal Welcome Week Registration.
 If you do not complete your registration a Welcome Week schedule will be created for you.
 If you have questions about what you selected, ask your Welcome Week Leaders when you meet them at your first small group meeting on Wednesday, September 1.
 If you experience technical difficulties with the Welcome Week Registration please contact OTE during regular office hours.

 If you are living on campus, you will move in prior to the start of Welcome Week sessions and events.
 All on-campus moving and housing information can be found on the Housing and Residence Life webpage.